TylorS/typed/readme.md

 baked into Fibers.

 Every `Fiber` has their own instances of `Refs` to allow for managing state that is localized to each Fiber.
 This allows for creating "components" that correspond to a Fiber instance.
+Keeping track of these references and

 > Write More - Give examples